fawkesley/paul.fawkesley.com/extend-pgp-key-expiry-with-gpg.markdown

 save
 ```

+## Push it to the keyservers

 Remember to push your updated key to the keyservers:

 ```
 $ gpg --send-keys 'A999 B749 8D1A 8DC4 73E5 3C92 309F 635D AD1B 5517'
 ```

+## Remind your contacts to refresh their keys

 Your contacts will need to refresh your key from the keyservers in order to be able to use your key again.

+If a contact says your key has expired, you'll know what to tell them.

+## Help me improve this page

 {% include pgp_user_research_callout.markdown %}